opensourcehacker/sevabot/docs/source/ubuntu.rst

     openssl rand -base64 32  # Copy this output, write down and use in the input of the following command adduser skype # We must run Skype under non-root user

-Exit from the current (root) terminal sessoin.
+Exit from the current (root) terminal session.

 Login to your server::